luketurner/my-infra/README.md

                      └──────────────────────┘
 ```

-The Pis are connected to the `Homelab Switch`, which connects to port 4 on the `Router`.

 Ideally, the Pis are provisioned with a correspondence between their physical position in the switch, and the address they're allocated on the network, i.e.: